UCSCLibrary/HistoryLog/README.md

 Notes
 -----

+* Logging

   - Logging is done via standard hooks.
 If a plugin bypasses the standard methods, some logs may be missing.
   - Some standard methods don't use hooks, for example `deleteElementTextsByElementId()`.
   They should not be used internally.
 Omeka uses them, but fires hooks anyway.

+* Recovering of a deleted record

+  - Records are recreated with the same id.
+  - It's recommended to undelete collections before their items.
+  - Files can't be recovered, but their metadata are logged, so they can be manually recreated as long as files are backuped.
+  - Non standard metadata are not saved and can't be recreated: status public or featured, item type, tags, flag "html" of element texts, etc. For the owner, the user who deleted the record is used.
+  - Check Omeka logs after a successful rebuild to see possible issues.

 Warning